 The CBCCF Management Team along with the CBCCF CEO or COO defines the course of actions to be taken, the timeframe to complete the identified actions, and establishes how the informational flow will be handled with the Board, CBCCF staff, CBCCF network providers, and stakeholders.
-It is the responsibility of the CBCCF Management Team to set forth action and to evaluate the effectiveness of the actions selected.
+It is the responsibility of the CBCCF Management Team to implement actions identified and to evaluate the effectiveness of the actions taken.